Moshe Hacohen: Early life and family

-Early years

 During his youth Moshe's family were well off financially and they were well known for their generosity and the support they gave to the elderly and poor of Djerba.
-However, when he became a teenager his family's financial situation took a turn for the worse and Moshe contributed to the family income by working as a book editor and copyist.
+However, when he became a teenager his family's financial situation deteriorated and Moshe had to contribute to support his family by working as a book editor and copyist.
+His father Rabbi Shalom, the author of numerous books including Nahar Shalom, Hefetz Yakar and HaimVeShalom, was initially the rabbi and head of the local rabbinical court in the city of Zervis, near Djerba, but in 1924 he emigrated to Mandatory Palestine to join the Elders of Zefat (Safed).

 He received his Jewish education from his father as well as the chief rabbi of Tunisia, Rabbi Yoseph (Joseph) Barbi.
 When his father was called upon to be the rabbi of Zervis, Moshe was asked by the local community to become their ritual slaughterer.
 At the age of 17 he mastered the laws of Jewish ritual slaughter and began to work in the profession.
 However, the difficult conditions, primarily the outdoor heat during the summer, caused him to become feverish as well as affecting his vision.
 He wished to continue working in order to help his family financially, but they prevailed upon him to return to Djerba and to continue with his studies.

-Family

 In 1895, at the age of 21, Moshe married Masida, daughter of his maternal uncle Rabbi Aharon Hacohen.
-The couple has two sons and four daughters:

-Rabbi Avraham Magutz Hacohen, who wrote his first book, Birchat Avraham, at the age of 14.
-Rabbi Avraham died at the age of 33 following a short illness.
+The couple has two sons: Avraham and Shushan, and four daughters: Haviva, Rachel, Amima, and Plila.
+Shushan would eventually take his father's place as chief rabbi of Djerba and is well known for his book "Moshav Eitan".
+Avraham wrote his first book, Birchat Avraham, at the age of 14 and eventually became a rabbi.
+He died at the age of 33 following a short illness.
 His death has a strong effect on his father, who emphasized it greatly in his memoirs.

-Rabbi Shushan Hacohen, who took his father's place as chief rabbi of Djerba.
-He is well known for his book "Moshav Eitan".